-Audit of the Annual Accounts of BTC for 2018-19 revealed a number of deficiencies which are summarised below:
+Audit of the Annual Accounts of BTC for 2019-20 revealed a number of deficiencies as summarised below:

-- i.
-Form of Accounts followed by BTC for preparing its Annual Accounts was not in conformity with the Form of Accounts prescribed by C&AG for District Councils in 1977. - ii.
+- Form of Accounts followed by BTC for preparing its Annual Accounts was not in conformity with the Form of Accounts prescribed by CAG for District Councils in 1977. - ii.
 The Annual Accounts of BTC does not show any Capital expenditure while the Appropriation Account of Grant No. 78 shows BTC had incurred substantial expenditure under Capital Outlay. - iii.
 Statement 5 and Statement-6 pertaining to the District Fund provide insufficient information vis-à-vis the prescribed form of accounts indicating lack completeness and comparability with the prescribed Form of Account. - iv.
-Instances of financial transaction neither accounted for in the Annual Accounts nor routed through the PDA was noticed in violation of the provisions of BTC Fund Rules.
+Instances of financial transaction neither accounted in the Annual Accounts nor routed through the PDA in violation of the provisions of BTC Fund Rules were noticed.